Param-Harrison/kidzode/public/courses/pixel-heroes/magic8_more_fortunes.md

 print(answer)
 ```

-## Remember
-- Lists can have many items
-- Put each on its own line
+**Tip:** Lists can have as many items as you want!
+Put each on its own line and add commas between them.
+This makes it easier to read and add more.
-- Add commas between items

-## Try This
-Add your own fortunes!
+Add your own fortunes - make them funny, serious, or silly!

-## If Stuck
-- Check commas between items
-- Put quotes around each fortune

-You did it! ⭐